 In the race to reach net-zero emissions, countries around the world are looking to scale up and eventually depend on renewable energy to substitute polluting fossil fuels.
 Solar is the most abundant, fastest, and cheapest energy source on Earth, and it generates minimal greenhouse gas emissions.
 Although this renewable energy is rapidly growing across the globe, with an increasing number of countries investing in it, there are some factors that could hinder its growth.
-How does solar energy work and what are the main advantages and disadvantages of this valuable renewable resource?
+What are the main advantages and disadvantages of solar energy and how does this valuable renewable resource work and w?

 What is Solar Energy and How Does It Work?

 The vital role in which the sun plays in life on Earth has been celebrated since ancient times.
 Egyptians in Africa were the first people known to use solar energy on a large scale to heat their homes, designating them in a way that could store up the sun’s heat during the day and release it at night.
 Fast forward to today, societies around the world have developed innovative technologies that allow us to turn the sun’s energy into electricity that powers heating and cooling systems, transportation, lighting, and ventilation, just to name a few.